dekuNukem/duckyPad/firmware_updates_and_version_history.md

 * Once plugged in, you can release the button.

-If all went well, `the backlight and display should stay off`.
+If it went well, **the backlight and display should stay off**.

 ### Windows

 Download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.

-(You can also get it from [official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but requires creating an account.)
+(Also available from [official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but requires creating an account.)

 Launch `DfuSeDemo`: